 What we don't realize is just how much personal data we actually leave behind in our profiles.
 This includes, among other things, what our interests are, where we work, our current relationship status is and what other sites we like.

 Yet it's precisely these details that make Facebook Ads so incredibly effective.
 In order to reach your chosen target group on Facebook, you can target your content in great detail using all of this available data.
-In the best case scenario, your Facebook Ads will only shown to those users who should actually see them.
+In the best case scenario, your Facebook Ads will only be shown to those users who should actually see them.

 Why are Facebook Ads worthwhile for your business?

 As mentioned above, Facebook Ads are worthwhile simply for the fact you can target (filter) your target group extremely well.
 In addition, Facebook allows you to place ads from a starting daily budget of only five euros.

 Facebook offers a good opportunity here for beginners or anyone wanting to advertise their products and services with a small advertising budget.
 Because everyone can use Facebook to place low cost advertisements, it doesn't matter if you're a shop owner, coach, service provider or marketer.
 All you need is a Facebook Page.

 Facebook offers these standard ad formats